 The action items from the meeting were summarized as follows:

-Shawn Martin w./ Chair/Vice

-Review freeze tolerance language in Chapter 3 and suggest revisions.
+Martin to coordinate with Chair and Vice Chair to schedule next meeting.
+Shawn Martin w./ Chair/Vice Review freeze tolerance language in Chapter 3 and suggest revisions.
 Chrisman, Harrison

 The meeting was adjourned at 5:41 PM EDT.